Rockies vs. Marlins Player Props Betting Odds

 Blackmon Stats

-- Blackmon will look for his fifth straight game with a hit in this contest.
-During his last five outings he is hitting .250 with three doubles, a walk and two RBI.
+- Blackmon has picked up a hit in five games in a row.
+During his last five outings he is batting .300 with three doubles, a triple, a walk and an RBI.

 Blackmon Recent Games